Lucas-Ribeiro-Lima/GithubDocker/README.md

 [Duckdns](/containers/duckdns)

-Free DDNS domain services, i use them because they attend for me, but you cant use normally your favorite DDNS without problems.
+Free DDNS domain services, i use them because they attend for me, but you can use normally your favorite DDNS without problems.

 ```yaml
 ---